arms-mbon/darwin-core-generator/arms_toolbox/README.md

 After the confidence estimate corrections, the dataset was uploaded in the [geographic outlier detection tool of OBIS]([url](https://ednaqc.obis.org)).
 Based on the tool, density values close to zero indicate occurrence of taxa outside of their known distributions.
 Also, suitability values close to zero indicate occurrence of taxa outside of their known temperature preference.
 Low density scores combined with high suitability scores may indicate a detection of an introduced taxon.
 However, low density scores combined with low suitability scores indicate likely erroenous identifications.
 Based on the above, annotations were either accepted or rejected and relevant information was added in the comments.
+The annotated are provided here and here.